 Search tips

-Information retrieval can be a time-consuming process.
-Here are tips to make your search more efficient.
+Information retrieval can take time.
+Here are some tips to make your search more efficient.

-Finding good keywords is one of the most important and difficult things to do when searching.
-Start from your search query and pick out keywords, words that summarize the entire search query.
-These are the words you should use when searching different databases.
+Finding good keywords is one of the most important and most difficult parts of searching.
+Start from your research question and identify the keywords that summarise it.
+Use these words when searching in databases.

 Plan your search

-- Why are you searching for the information?
-Do you want a general overview of the topic, or in-depth?
+- Why are you looking for information – do you want an overview or more in-depth knowledge?

-When searching in databases, you can often apply filters that delimit your hits, for example by language or publication date.
+When searching in databases, you can often apply filters to limit your results, for example by language or publication date.

 Medical subject headings